 Karimul Haque lost his mother to a heart attack.
 Had he been able to take his mother to the hospital, she could have survived.
 For the past decade, he has taken it on himself to change the situation.

-For this resident of Jalpaiguri in West Bengal — the gateway from the plains to the lush Assam tea gardens on one hand and the mountainous Darjeeling region on the other — life is what you choose to make of it.
+For this resident of a small town in Jalpaiguri, in the state of West Bengal — the gateway from the plains to the lush gardens which bring us premium Assam tea on one hand and the mountainous Darjeeling region on the other — life is what you choose to make of it.

 Karimul Haque is still overcome with grief when talking of his mother’s death.
 He keeps repeating that he could have saved his mother is he had the means to transport her to the hospital in the nearest town.
 But he is not to be mistaken as someone who lives in the past.
 The rude shock of losing his mother to a heart attack in 1995 changed the way he looked at the world around him.